 Resources are the primary organizational structure in the repository.
-A resource is any web-addressable entity, such as a container, a Glossary#nonRdfSo urceDescription, or a Glossary#binary.
+A resource is any web-addressable entity, such as a container, a nonRdfSourceDescription, or a binary.
 Every resource is uniquely identified, its identifier representing a repository path.
 Resources are comprised of zero or more properties and/or child resources.